 Well, no. The button placement drove us insane for the first few days, and it wasn't pretty.
 It's incredibly frustrating and takes some time to get used to.

 Adjusting volume when on a call was relatively easy if you spent enough time feeling around for the volume keys, but adjusting volume for watching videos is a total pain in the rear.

 As far as Android smartphones go, you can do no wrong with the LG G2.
-If you can live with the button placement - which we have done, and even begun to enjoy - you'll come to love this phone.
+If you can live with the awful button placement - and we don't see why you can't learn to deal with it - you'll come to love this phone.